Antichrist: Post-Nicene Christianity

+As part of his prediction that the world would end before 400 CE, Martin of Tours (c.
+336 - 397) wrote that "There is no doubt that the Antichrist has already been born.
+Firmly established already in his early years, he will, after reaching maturity, achieve supreme power."

 John Chrysostom (c.
 347–407) warned against speculating about the Antichrist, saying, "Let us not therefore enquire into these things".
 He preached that by knowing Paul's description of the Antichrist in 2 Thessalonians, Christians would avoid deception.

 Jerome (c.
 347–420) warned that those substituting false interpretations for the actual meaning of scripture belonged to the "synagogue of the Antichrist".
 "He that is not of Christ is of Antichrist", he wrote to Pope Damasus I. He believed that "the mystery of lawlessness" written about by Paul in 2 Thessalonians 2:7 was already in action when "every one chatters about his views."
 To Jerome, the power restraining this mystery of lawlessness was the Roman Empire, but as it fell this restraining force was removed.
 He warned a noble woman of Gaul:

 In his Commentary on Daniel, Jerome noted, "Let us not follow the opinion of some commentators and suppose him to be either the Devil or some demon, but rather, one of the human race, in whom Satan will wholly take up his residence in bodily form."
 Instead of rebuilding the Jewish Temple to reign from, Jerome thought the Antichrist sat in God's Temple inasmuch as he made "himself out to be like God."
 He refuted Porphyry's idea that the "little horn" mentioned in Daniel chapter 7 was Antiochus IV Epiphanes by noting that the "little horn" is defeated by an eternal, universal ruler, right before the final judgment.
 Instead, he advocated that the "little horn" was the Antichrist:

 Circa 380, an apocalyptic pseudo-prophecy falsely attributed to the Tiburtine Sibyl describes Constantine as victorious over Gog and Magog.
 Later on, it predicts:

 Augustine of Hippo (354–430) wrote "it is uncertain in what temple [the Antichrist] shall sit, whether in that ruin of the temple which was built by Solomon, or in the Church."

+Gregory of Tours claimed that the antichrist would place his image to be worshipped in the temple in Jerusalem, he would assert himself to be Christ and would call for Christians to undergo circumcision.

 Pope Gregory I wrote to the Byzantine Emperor Maurice in A.D.
 597, concerning the titles of bishops, "I say with confidence that whoever calls or desires to call himself 'universal priest' in self-exaltation of himself is a precursor of the Antichrist."

 By the end of the tenth century, Adso of Montier-en-Der, a Benedictine monk, compiled a biography of Antichrist based on a variety of exegetical and Sibylline sources; his account became one of the best-known descriptions of Antichrist in the Middle Ages.

-De Antichristo libri undecim, published by Tomàs Maluenda in 1604, is still considered the most complete treatise on the subject.
+De Antichristo libri undecim, published by Tomàs Maluenda in 1604, is considered the most complete treatise on the subject.